yfchen123/Airline-Satisfaction-Analysis/README.md

 The accuracy is much higher than possible with KNN.
 Suggesting that Random Forest is an excellent choice for this problem.

+I tried to use SVM however due to the vastness of my dataset, the algorithm will not terminate, so I decided to switch to a more efficient algorithm called XGBoost.

+XGBoost gives me a similar result out of the box as well so it seems to be good for this dataset:
+Model Evaluation on XGBoost:

+  Accuracy:  0.96
+  Precision: 0.97
+  Recall:    0.95
+  F1-Score:  0.96

+In general, it appears that for my dataset XGBoost and Random Forest work well out of the box and do not need much hyperparameter tuning, as well it seems hyperparameter tuning does not help KNN much.